-The following situations or violations of school rules will place a student in STUDY HALL for the specified period of time:
+The following situations or violations of school rules will place a student in Study Hall for the specified period of time:

-- Two or more subject failures during a semester will place a student in STUDY HALL for the next semester. - Third non-served detention nine weeks. - Smoking twelve weeks. - "Skipping" a class (even if unintentional) six weeks. - Probation length of probationary period. - Truancy not less than one semester or its equivalent in time. - Excessive number of times tardy (nine or more) in one semester nine weeks. - Excessive number of demerits (15 or more) for the remainder of the school year and for a portion of the following school year. - Alcohol/drug use remainder of the school year and a portion of the following school year. - Dropping a class during that class period only if the student has another free period. - Pattern of missed classes on days of assessments (quizzes, tests, speeches, major projects, etc.) without medical verification - each individual case will be reviewed.
+- Two or more subject failures during a semester will place a student in Study Hall for the next semester. - Third non-served detention nine weeks. - Smoking up to twelve weeks. - Skipping a class (even if unintentional) six weeks. - Probation length of probationary period. - Truancy not less than one semester or its equivalent in time.

+- Excessive number of times tardy (nine or more) in one semester six weeks. - Excessive number of demerits (15 or more) for the remainder of the school year and for a portion of the following school year. - Alcohol/drug use at least one semester or its equivalent in weeks. - Dropping a class during that class period only if the student has another free period. - Pattern of missed classes on days of assessments (quizzes, tests, speeches, major projects, etc.) without medical verification each individual case will be reviewed.

-A transfer student may be placed in STUDY HALL for up to one semester based upon her previous school record.
-An evaluation is then made regarding her maturity and ability to handle the privilege of MERIT TIME.
+A transfer student may be placed in Study Hall for up to one semester based upon her previous school record.
+An evaluation is then made regarding her maturity and ability to handle the privilege of Merit Time.

 A student may also be placed in Study Hall for all or part of the following school year if she shows a pattern of demerit acquisition.

+MERIT TIME

-MERIT TIME.
-Seniors, juniors, sophomores, and second semester freshmen who are not on academic probation or academic watch nor have reached Level 1 (15 demerits) of the discipline code can "merit" the privilege of Merit Time which allows them to have "free time" when they are not scheduled in a class.
-During this time students may choose to be in the foyer, Student Center and Café, College and Career Center or the Learning Commons.
+Seniors, juniors, sophomores, and second semester freshmen who are not on academic probation or academic watch nor have reached Tier 1 (15 demerits) of the discipline code can "merit" the privilege of Merit Time which allows them to have free time when they are not scheduled in a class.
+During this time students may choose to be in the Foyer, Student Center and Café, College and Career Center or the Learning Commons unless otherwise directed.
 They are required to remain on campus during this time.